HsiehYuho/DESProgram/README.md

 Valid component
 1. The number of components should be aligned with given number.
 The type should be known, and the ID should be unique.
 2. Parameters in component should be either positive integer or double.
-3. The correct number of parameter of corresponding  different components, also the type of them.
+3. The correct number of parameter of corresponding  different components, also the type of them.

 Valid connection
 1. G should not be any predecessor component of anyone